AMSA Electro Technical Officer CoC Requirements (General, Sea Service and STCW) for Australian International Seafarers

 This section includes the AMSA International Qualifications (CoC) and requirements under STCW for Electro-technical officer (also sometimes called Electrical engineer) duties or functions on a vessel powered by main propulsion machinery of any propulsion power in any operating area, and Able seafarer - engine rating duties or functions.
 ETO is one of the most vital positions in the technical hierarchy of a ship and engineer is responsible for his assigned work under the chief engineer’s instructions.

 An Electro-Technical Officer (or Electrical Engineer) oversees the ship's electrical and electronic systems and is one of the important members of a ship's crew.
-ETO is reports to the Chief Engineer Officer for the safe and efficient operation of the ship's electrical, electronic and control systems, plant and equipment etc.
+ETO is reports to the Chief Engineer Officer for the safe and efficient operation of the ship's electrical, electronic and control systems, plant and equipment etc. Electro-technical Officer is qualified in accordance with the provisions of regulation III/6 of the STCW Convention

-This certificate allows you to perform the duties or functions of an Electro-technical officer on ships powered by main propulsion machinery of any propulsion power in any operating area
+This certificate allows you to perform the duties or functions of an Electro Technical Officer on ships powered by main propulsion machinery of any propulsion power in any operating area

 - To be eligible for an Electro Technical Officer certificate of competency you must meet medical, sea service and course requirements.